 In the following Sections, a set of alternative solutions is considered for each Reach.
-The potential benefits and impacts of each alternative are assessed against various 'environments' including primarily social, natural, technical and economic.
-As discussed later in this Section, the cultural environment is considered 'net neutral' for the alternatives considered for each Reach.
+The potential benefits and impacts of each alternative are assessed against various 'environments' including the cultural, social, natural, technical and economic.

 The background studies were prepared to help inform the impacts each alternative would have on each of the environments.
 The process toward the selection of a Recommended Solution, or combination of Recommended Solutions, for each Reach involved the following: